jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) if no share reorganisation occurs in the unit valuation period, the total amount of expenditure that the interest holder incurs in acquiring or increasing during the period the attributing interest in the FIF divided by the total for the period of the shareholding increase in the attributing interest in the FIF for each acquisition or increase; or
   (b) if a share reorganisation occurs in the period, the amount calculated under section EX 54 for the period.
 Quick sale gain amount formula
-(14) The formula, for each acquisition or increase in the attributing interest that is disposed of or reduced in the unit valuation period, is— gain − (interest × average cost).
+(14) The formula, for each acquisition or increase in the attributing interest that is disposed of or reduced in the unit valuation period, is—gain − (interest × average cost).
 Definition of items in formula
 (15) In the formula in subsection (14),—
   (a) gain is the total amount that the interest holder derives from holding or disposing of the acquisition or increase: